Charles S. Zimmerman: Political career

 In 1958, Zimmerman became the head of the Dress Waistmakers Union.
 He also served as chairman of the Civil Rights Committee of the AFL–CIO.

 Death and legacy

 Charles S. Zimmerman suffered a stroke in 1966, which blinded him but did not remove him from active political activity.
-In 1972, he and Bayard Rustin were elected co-chairman of the Socialist Party -Democratic Socialist Federation, and supports its changing its name to Social Democrats, USA.
+In 1972, he and Bayard Rustin were elected co-chairman of the Socialist Party-Democratic Socialist Federation, and supported changing its name to Social Democrats, USA.

 After his retirement from union work in 1972, Zimmerman continued to live in New York City.
 He died on June 3, 1983, at the age of 86.
-Zimmerman's son Paul is the famed football writer for the weekly magazine Sports Illustrated.
+Zimmerman's son Paul was the famed football writer for the weekly magazine Sports Illustrated.
 Zimmerman's papers are housed at Cornell University in Ithaca, New York.